 TIPS FOR A SUCCESSFUL LANDSCAPE INSTALLATION

 - Get design ideas and determine your themes, goals, and functions before you get started.
 Find some great guidance on our Plant Now for the Future page.
 The booklet, Xeriscape: Landscaping with Style in the Arizona Desert also includes great design ideas.

 - Consider rainwater harvesting and diverting rains properly into your landscape to avoid flooding by visiting our Rainwater Harvesting page.

 - Select easy care plants that are well adapted to our desert climate.
 We’ve already picked out over 200 of our favorites.
 Visit our page on Arizona Low-Water-Use plants.

 - Hire a landscape professional if you need help.
 Learn about steps to take to find certifications and skills needed on our Hire a Pro page.
-You can also find a listing of landscape designers on the Association of Professional Landscape Designers – Arizona Chapter site.

 The fun part of this video is that we have great time-lapsed footage of install day.
 But, you might have missed Videos 1 through 9 of our series where all of the real work and planning takes place.
 Visit our Drab to Fab page to meet Lisa and watch as she begins the process of transforming her yard from Drab to Fabulous!
 The best part… now you can watch from start to finish.

 A BIG THANKS TO ALL WHO PARTICIPATED